 This is the story of JC Maillard (aka Mbutu, aka Grand Baton), French composer, guitarist and pianist, singer/songwriter and arranger native of Pointe-à-Pître, Guadeloupe.
 Such atypical circumstances: early classical piano studies, sunday performances at church from the age of 9, first in choirs then in the local band of the small church of Saint-Claude on the slope of the Soufriere volcano, Carnival parades and a few travels to the nearby American continent would naturally reflect along his creative development.

 In 1996 encouraged by two guitar masters Leo Brouwer and Sergio Assad, Mr. Maillard started working on new compositions for the classical guitar based on the codes and the rhythms of the traditional hand drum from the Guadeloupe, the Ka drum, which led to the release of his first solo album “Ka Suite” in early 2000; fourteen pieces of overwhelming instrumental prowesses in a unique ethno-contemporary writing approach that established Mr. Maillard as a visionary solo artist and a groundbreaking composer.
-It gathered praise from all over the world, has been taught in conservatory classes and has also been performed by various guitar players including argentinian master Ricardo Moyano.

 Released in 2007, the “Rude Ka” music of Grand Baton, an innovative mix of rock music with Ka drums, received warm accolades and praiseful reviews from the progressive/alternative rock world, allowing Mr. Maillard to achieve an international stature now as a band leader, lead singer and electro-rock music producer, and definitely a creative solo artist following a path of his own.

-Also in 2014, Grand Baton released a second album called “Carnal Carnival“, expanding their vocabulary with elements of electronic music and dubstep, opening new doors to a culturally conscious music rooted in a land of drums, trance and danse.
+In 2014, Grand Baton released a second album called “Carnal Carnival“, expanding their vocabulary with elements of electronic music and dubstep, opening new doors to a culturally conscious music rooted in a land of drums, trance and danse.